 “It has taken me a few days to come to terms with what has happened but I’d just like to reflect on a wonderful horse, a dear friend and a part of our family,” she said.

 Known as Ollie at home, the 14-year-old KWPN gelding was by Orame and out of the Burggraaf mare Omy Wald, and bred in the Netherlands.
-He was ridden by Dalton’s sister, Patricia Price, up to two-star level, before Dalton took over the ride in to 2011 season.
+He was ridden by Dalton’s sister, Patricia Price, up to two-star level, before Dalton took over the ride in the 2011 season.

 Dalton said the accident-prone Uwald had previously sustained a serious stifle injury five years ago with Price.
 “Big credit to Andy Bathe who operated on him (and Tricia’s skill rehabbing him despite his escapology efforts from whatever pen he was put in)”